 How much to drink per day?

 It is said that the best way to see a true benefit from chaga is to drink one or two cups of tea per day for at least 30-60 days.
 Individual results may vary.

 Instead of making the chaga as tea, can it be added to coffee when making a pot?

 Yes.
-Use our Chaga Coffee instead of tea in your coffee pot.
+Use chaga grounds instead of tea in your coffee pot.
 Great for those that want the benefits of chaga but just not a tea drinker.
-Chocolate lover?
-Try our MoChagaLatta with organic raw cacao.

 Where can I purchase your product in person?

-We offer our products online on our website, or click here to see if you're close to any of these retail shops that carries our products.
+We offer our products online on our website, or click here to see if you're close to any of these retail stores that carries our products.

 To the best of our knowledge, the information contained herein is accurate and reliable; however, we do not assume any liability whatsoever for the accuracy and completeness of the above information.
 Northwood’s Tea and Herb makes no claims as to what certain herbs or products will do or not do to any individual.
 It is the individual or customer’s responsibility to further research the particular purpose of any herb we sell.
 Our products are in whole or ground form and some may be extracted but not altered